-The Show moved from the showgrounds in Rathtdowney to a temporary site at Ballacolla in 1999.
-In the year 2000, it moved to its’ present, permenant position at Coolfin, just outside the town of Rathdowney.
+The Show moved from the showgrounds in Rathdowney to a temporary site at Ballacolla in 1999.
+In the year 2000, it moved to its present, permanent position at the Ossory Showgrounds, Coolfin.

 In 2016 the Ossory Truck Show was established and ran alongside the agricultural show.
 In 2022 & 2023, the truck show was hosted by the Highwaymen Ireland, a friendly group of dedicated lovers of the road, who attracted a huge interest in the event, with trucks rolling in from all four corners of Ireland and beyond.

 Unfortunately the weather prior to last year’s event was so wet, we were compelled to postpone the agricultural show for reasons of health and safety, and although the Truck Show did go ahead as scheduled, it took place behind closed doors, in consideration of public safety.